haidaraM/ansible-playbook-grapher/README.md

 ### Lint and format

-The project uses black to format the code.
-Run `black .` to format.
+The project uses ruff to format and lint the code.
+Run `make lint` to format and lint.

 ## License